Setting Up a Business in Dubai: A Step-by-Step Guide for 2025

 Sole Proprietorship

-This is a type of business structure owned by a single owner with full control over the company and its profits.
-Foreign owners starting a business in Dubai require special requirements to set up a sole proprietorship, such as holding a valid residence permit.
+This is a type of business structure owned by a single owner with complete control over the company and its profits.
+Foreign owners starting a business in Dubai must meet specific requirements to set up a sole proprietorship, including holding a valid residence permit.
 The owner is personally liable for all financial obligations and debts.

 Limited Liability Company (LLC)